Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Proof of Theorem

-we have the desired result. \end{proof} \begin{corollary} The matrix elements of $\rho$ are non-negative. \end{corollary} \begin{proof} An element $N!\bra{i}P_{\text{sym}}^N\ket{j}$ counts the permutations that map the string $i$ in to the string $j$.
+\begin{corollary} The matrix elements of $\rho_{(\text{IN},w)}$ are non-negative. \end{corollary} \begin{proof}{ An element $N!\bra{i}P_{\text{sym}}^{N,d}\ket{j}$ counts the permutations that map the string $i$ in to the string $j$.
 This is clearly non-negative.
-The partial transpose rearranges matrix elements and does not change their values. \end{proof} Lemma \ref{lem:PT} contains the statement of twirling\cite{horodecki1999} as a special case (with, perhaps, a more straightforward proof): \begin{corollary} For $M=w=1$, $\rho=\frac{\proj{B^{(1)}}}{d+1}+\frac{\identity}{d(d+1)}$. \end{corollary} \begin{proof} The basis elements of the symmetric subspace of a $d\times d$ Hilbert space consist of $\ket{ii}$ and $(\ket{ij}+\ket{ji})/\sqrt{2}$ for $i\neq j$.
+The partial transpose rearranges matrix elements and does not change their values. }\end{proof}